ded-lizard/lucky-charms/README.md

 The presentations directory hold the presentations and are segregated by area: cybersecurity, linux, windows.

-All virtual machines were build using virtualbox and based on the [cyberpatriots practice images](https://www.uscyberpatriot.org/competition/training-materials/practice-images).
+All virtual machines were build for Oracle Virtualbox, using Hashicorp Packer and based on the [cyberpatriots practice images](https://www.uscyberpatriot.org/competition/training-materials/practice-images).